 - Aluminum is more likely to react with foods than Stainless steel.

 I could not taste any metallic elements in either brew.
-My Bialetti which is several years old now is starting to look a little worn, but nothing to be concerned about.
+My Bialetti, which is several years old now, is starting to look a little worn, but there is nothing to be concerned about.

 The Bialetti brewed faster than the Minos.
 Using my electric stove set on 6, the Bialetti and the Minos first saw coffee exit the tube at 3 minutes and 30 seconds.
-However, the Bialetti finished the brew at 5:20, whereas the Minos took 6:44.
-The differences here may not have been due to aluminum vs stainless steel.
+However, Bialetti finished the brew at 5:20, whereas Minos finished at 6:44.
+The differences may not have been due to the difference between aluminum and stainless steel.
 The Bialetti filter is wider and less deep than the Minos.
 The Bialetti also has a larger opening for the coffee to exit.
 Regardless of the reason, if you are an impatient coffee drinker, the edge here goes to Bialetti.

 And because stainless steel holds heat longer, the Minos took longer to cool down.
-This could be a factor if you plan on doing multiple brews back to back.
+This could be a factor if you do multiple brews back to back.

 The Handle

-The Minos handle is pretty, but may not be safe to grab at the end of a brew cycle.
+The Minos handle is pretty but may not be safe to grab at the end of a brew cycle.
 As you can see from the photo above in Step #6, the colored portion, which is safe to touch, only partially covers the handle.
-Depending on how hot your burner is and how long the Moka Pot remains on the stove the metal portion of the handle can vary in temps.
+Depending on how hot your burner is and how long the Moka Pot remains on the stove, the metal portion of the handle can vary in temperature.

-If you always grab a handle in a pinching manner, you might be fine.
-I tend to wrap 2 fingers inside the handle and then use my thumb on top before I close my grip.
-So I need to grab a dish towel to protect my thumb before I remove the Moka Pot from the stove.
+You might be fine if you always grab a handle in a pinching manner.
+I tend to wrap two fingers inside the handle and then use my thumb on top before I close my grip.
+So, I need to grab a dish towel to protect my thumb before I remove the Moka Pot from the stove.

-Depending on how long you leave the Moka Pot on the burner and how hot your burner is, this handle design has the potential to burn your thumb.
-Use a dish towel or something to protect your hand or use a pinch so your fingers are only touching the silicon part of the handle.
+Depending on how long you leave the Moka Pot on the burner and how hot your burner is, this handle design can potentially burn your thumb.
+Use a dish towel or something to protect your hand or pinch so your fingers are only touching the silicon part of the handle.

 The entire Bialetti handle is covered and safe to grab when the brew is complete.